midoibrahim/ROS-Path-Planning-Using-Turtlebot-3/README.md

 # ROS-Path-Planning-Using-Turtlebot-3-
-This is a Path Planning ROS project on Turtle bot 3 simulation using Gazebo.
+This is a path planning and navigation ROS project on Turtle bot 3 simulation using Gazebo.

 ## Features
 - Breadth First Search (BFS)